Taking model-complete cores: Preliminaries

 A structure $\bB$ obtained from $\bA$ by dropping some of the relations is called a \emph{reduct} of $\bA$, and conversely $\bB$ is called an \emph{expansion} of $\bA$.
 An expansion $\bB$ of $\bA$ is called a \emph{first-order expansion} if all relations of $\bB$ are first-order definable in $\bA$.
 We say that a structure $\fb$ is a \emph{first-order reduct} of a structure $\fa$ if it is a reduct of a first-order expansion of $\fa$.
 Two structures are called \emph{interdefinable} if they are first-order reducts of each other.
 If $\fa$ is a structure and $B \subseteq A$, then we write $\fa|_B $ for the structure with domain $B$ and all the relations of the form $R \cap B^n$ where $n \in {\mathbb N}$ and $R$ is definable (without parameters) in $\fa$.

-A structure $\fb$ is called \emph{finitely bounded} if there are finitely many finite structures $\bF_1,\dots,\bF_n$ such that a finite structure $\fa$ embeds into $\fb$ if and only if it does not embed $\bF_i$ for some $i \in [n]$.
+A structure $\fb$ is called \emph{finitely bounded} if there are finitely many finite structures $\bF_1,\dots,\bF_n$ such that a finite structure $\fa$ embeds into $\fb$ if and only if it does not embed $\bF_i$ for {any} $i \in [n]$.

-A structure $\bA$ is called \emph{homogeneous} if every isomorphism between finite substructures of $\bA$ can be extended to an automorphism of $\bA$. (some authors use \emph{ultrahomogeneous} to prevent confusion with other notions of homogeneity; in our context, however, there is no such danger of confusion).
-We call a structure \emph{finitely homogeneous} if it is homogeneous and has a finite relational signature, and we call it \emph{finitely homogenizable} if it is interdefinable with finitely homogeneous structure.
+A structure $\bA$ is called \emph{homogeneous} if every isomorphism between finite substructures of $\bA$ can be extended to an automorphism of $\bA$.
+(Some authors use \emph{ultrahomogeneous} to prevent confusion with other notions of homogeneity; in our context, however, there is no such danger of confusion).
+We call a structure \emph{finitely homogeneous} if it is homogeneous and has a finite relational signature, and we call it \emph{finitely homogenizable} if it is interdefinable with a finitely homogeneous structure.
+We say that a finitely homogeneous structure is \emph{binary} if all of its relations have arity $\leq 2$.
 Finitely homogeneous structures are \emph{$\omega$-categorical}, i.e., their first-order theory has at most one countable model up to isomorphism~(see, e.g.,~\cite[Theorem 7.4.1]{HodgesLong}).